Rahasya: Plot

-Remy Fernandes (Ashwini Kalsekar), a house maid, is seen praying in the servant quarters of Dr. Sachin Mahajan's (Ashish Vidyarthi) plush duplex flat in Mumbai.
+Remy Fernandes, a house maid, is seen praying in the servant quarters of Dr. Sachin Mahajan's plush duplex flat in Mumbai.
 Carrying a cup of tea, Remy knocks on the room door of Ayesha, the 18-year-old daughter of Dr. Sachin.
 With no response, Remy enters the room to find Ayesha's dead body on the bed.
 Horrified, she screams and calls for Dr. Sachin and the police.
 Sachin says he doesn't remember a thing from the previous night as he was drunk.
 Ayesha's mother, Dr. Aarti returns from Pune and is shocked by the news.
 Remy tells the police that the family's other servant, Chetan, who has a criminal record, has also been missing since Ayesha's murder.
 It is also revealed that Ayesha was pregnant and had a boyfriend named Riyaz.
 Evidence from the early stages of the investigation lead the detectives to believe that Dr. Sachin is the prime suspect, and he is thus taken under judicial custody.
-The case goes to Central Bureau Investigation Department Officer Sunil Paraskar (Kay Kay Menon) takes charge.
+The case goes to Central Bureau Investigation Department Officer Sunil Paraskar takes charge.
 Not convinced with the evidence, he begins a fresh investigation.

-He soon discovers that Sachin is having an extra-marital affair with Brinda (Mita Vashisht), a former actress who is married to Sachin's colleague, Dr. Hansal.
-Hansal is aware of the relationship and the couples frequent stays in a five-star hotel.
+He soon discovers that Sachin is having an extra-marital affair with Brinda, a former actress who is married to Sachin's colleague, Dr. Hansal.
+Hansal is aware of the relationship and the couple’s frequent stays in a five-star hotel.
 Once, while following Sachin and Brinda, he spots Ayesha and Riyaz in the same hotel.
 Sachin also sees his daughter and warns Ayesha to break up with Riyaz.
 The two separate but Riyaz continues to sneak into Ayesha's house when her parents are away.
 Hansal, who lives in the building right across the Mahajans', sees Riyaz enter the house one night, and deliberately calls Sachin to inform him.
 In a drunk state, and unable to control his anger, Sachin attacks Riyaz with a surgical knife, injuring him on the arm.
 In a bid to save Riyaz, Ayesha hits her father on the head and he falls unconscious.
 Panicked, the two drag Sachin to his room and put him to bed.
 Riyaz leaves and Ayesha goes to sleep.